Research at VLab

 - New NSF grant to VLab is in the news: See here and here

 Our research focuses on automated verification techniques and their application to software.
 As computer systems become more pervasive, their dependability becomes increasingly important.
 As a result, there is an ongoing shift in focus, both in academia and industry, from performance to dependability.
 The size and complexity of the software systems nowadays inevitably lead to errors during both design and implementation phases.
-The goal of our research at VLab is to develop verification techniques that will help developers in identifying errors in software.
-Our recent focus has been on software applications that use the three-tier architecture and software-as-service paradigm.
-Here are some of the research topics we work on: string analysis, data model verification, analyzing service oriented and distributed systems, design for verification, and infinite state verification.
+The goal of our research at VLab is to develop verification techniques that will help developers in identifying errors in modern software.
+Here are some of the research topics we work on: complexity and side-channel analysis, string analysis, data model verification, analyzing service oriented and distributed systems, design for verification, and infinite state verification.

 Data Model Verification: The growing influence of web applications in every aspect of society makes their dependability an immense concern.
 One positive advancement in web application development has been the adoption of the Model-View-Controller (MVC) pattern.
 Many popular web application development frameworks such as Ruby on Rails, Zend for PHP, CakePHP, Django for Python, and Spring for J2EE are based on the MVC pattern.
 A fundamental building block of web the MVC pattern is the data model, which specifies the object classes and the relations among them.
 The MVC pattern facilitates the separation of the data model (Model) from the user interface logic (View) and the control flow logic (Controller).
 The modularity and separation of concerns principles imposed by the MVC pattern provide opportunities for developing customized verification and analysis techniques.
 MVC-based frameworks use an object-relational mapping (ORM) to map the data representation of the web application to the back-end database.
 We developed an approach for automated verification of data models that 1) extracts a formal data model from the given ORM specification, 2) converts verification queries about the data model to queries about the satisfiability of formulas in a decidable theory, and 3) uses a decision procedure to check the satisfiability of the resulting formulas.
 We implemented this approach and applied it to open-source Rails applications, discovering data model errors in existing applications and demonstrating the feasibility of our approach.